The Bookseller's Library of the Year Award is back for a second year, following Liverpool Central Library's win of the inaugural prize in 2018.

 - Bookseller Industry Awards to celebrate 'book of the year'

-- Frostrup returns as host of Bookseller Industry Awards
+- Quercus publisher of the year at The Bookseller Industry Awards